N64Recomp/RecompFrontend/README.md

     - should be able to add new non n64 inputs
   - `input_events`
     - toggle menu's binding cancel only considers inputs from profile "0". should be the specific controller's player's profile (or single player mode check)
-    - a lot of binding handling in general. could be moved to a function in `input_binding.cpp`? would need to be able to report if it is stealing inputs. `input_events` handles controller connection as well, so maybe there should be a smarter way to hook anything up to `sdl_event_filter`, like a vector of callbacks
   - `players`
-    - concept of players and profiles are disjointed, maybe thats okay?
     - controller reconnects should attempt to preserve the last player's profile
     - pressing escape stops the assignment process and creates a softlock